 Help us serve you!
 In fact, let's serve each other!!
-Each student will be required to participate in one meal of dining hall duty per week (roughly 2 1/2 hours), this is part of the student's scholarship.
+Each student will be asked to participate in one meal of dining hall duty per week (roughly 2 1/2 hours), this is part of the student curriculum and character development.
 During dining hall duty, you will work to prep the meal and also clean up the meal.
 Students must arrive a half hour before each meal.
 If their assigned meal is after class, they must be in the dining hall as soon as class is done.
-Training for dining hall duty will be done during the first two weeks of the dining hall.
-After signing up for a job, students will attend their first working meal, where staff members will show them exactly how to do their specific job.
-Once students are trained, they will sign off on being trained for their job and then they will be expected to do their job with excellence throughout the year.
+Training for dining hall duty, students will attend their first two weeks of the dining hall.
+After signing up for a dining hall duty, students will attend their first working meal, where staff members will show them exactly how to do their specific tasks.
+Once students are trained, they will sign off on being trained for their dining hall tasks and then they will be expected to do their tasks with excellence throughout the year.
 Working together, we will ensure that our dining hall is clean and our cook isn't overworked and frazzled.
 Thanks for being willing to serve with a smile.